1st Year International Student

 Jash builds upon what he refers to as the fluidity of campus culture by explaining, “It’s easy to mix sugar and water, and that’s what Huron is like – everyone is willing to incorporate new ideas and people – you just need to be spontaneous and open to every opportunity that comes your way.”
 Being willing to engage with different people and take part in the wide variety of academic and extracurricular options available to you here will make your experience that much richer.

 For example, Jash founded the Huron Indian Cultural Association (HICA) and he will also be a Residence Don in the upcoming academic year.
 Additionally, he is also working with Huron’s community partnership department where he is planning to design an ‘internship and training module’ for upcoming students over the summer.
 He has taken on these leadership roles to ensure new students, regardless of where they’re from, will have a friendly face to welcome them to campus and support them to try new things, while also having access to some of the more familiar experiences they may have parted with when they took the big step, across the pond, to cultivate their very bright future as a Huron student.
 The last thing Jash hopes international students will keep in mind when they arrive in Canada is that, “If you are ever feeling overwhelmed or you need additional support with school or your wellbeing, don’t hesitate to reach out.
 Huron has created a very caring society, and no matter what you need, the people here will find a way to make it happen for you.”

 If you’re thinking about engaging with an international education that nurtures your heart as much as your mind, consider coming to Huron University, so you can further evolve into a leader who attains unprecedented success, while also supporting the betterment of those around them.
 We look forward to having you!

-If you want to learn more about Canada’s leading Liberal Arts university, visit our International page.
+If you want to learn more about Canada’s leading Liberal Arts university, visit our International Applicant page.